 What if cyber insurance isn’t an option?

-While having cyber insurance is always an important element to include in a company’s security program, we are also seeing situations where coverage may not be obtained because:
+Having cyber insurance is always an important element to include in a company’s security program.
+However, we are also seeing situations where coverage may not be obtained because:

 - Insurers are moving away from providing coverage for certain types of ransomware events and/or adding huge increases in deductibles to provide these types of coverage.